 Physical assets: An item of value that has tangible existence; for example cash, equipment, inventory or real estate.
 Physical assets can also refer to securities, such as company shares or fixed income securities.
 Property expense ratio: Property expenses are the operating expenses that relate to the management of the property assets in the portfolio.
 These include: insurance and rates, rent review and lease renewal costs and maintenance and repairs, but not improvements.
-They depend on the level of activity taking place within the fund.
-The Property Expense Ratio is the ratio of property expenses to the fund's net asset value.
+They depend on the level of activity taking place the fund's net asset value.

-Retail prices index (RPI): A UK inflation index that measures the rate of change of prices for a basket of goods and services in the UK, including mortgage payments and council tax
+Retail prices index (RPI): A UK inflation index that measures the rate of change of prices for a basket of goods and services in the UK, including mortgage payments and assertion.